 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a condition that causes decreased blood flow to your limbs because of blocked blood vessels.
-The blockage is usually caused by atherosclerosis.
-This is when material, such as cholesterol, sticks to the inside of your blood vessels and makes them narrow.
+The blockage is usually caused by material such as cholesterol or a blood clot that sticks to the blood vessels and makes them narrow.

 Common symptoms include the following: